September 2021 Bamessing ambush

 On 16 September 2021, two Ambazonian separatist groups, namely the Bambalang Marine Forces and Jaguars of Bamessing, ambushed a military convoy near Bamessing, Ngo-Ketunjia.
-The ambush was one of the deadliest single separatist attacks so far in the Anglophone Crisis, and led to the announcement of a "paradigm shift" by Cameroon's Defense Minister Joseph Beti Assomo six days later.
+The ambush was among the deadliest individual separatist attacks during the Anglophone Crisis, and led to the announcement of a "paradigm shift" by Cameroon's Defense Minister Joseph Beti Assomo six days later.

 Background

 By September 2021, the separatists had acquired anti-tank rockets, probably imported from Nigeria.
 These weapons were used in a series of attacks, with the first taking place at Kumbo on 12 September.

 The ambush

 According to Agence Cameroun Presse, the ambush was jointly organized by two separatist militias, namely the Bambalang Marine Forces led by "General No Pity" and the Jaguars of Bamessing commanded by "General Sagard".
 The attack targeted a convoy of the 6th Rapid Intervention Battalion which was on a reconnaissance mission.
 The rebels stopped the convoy using an improvised explosive device next to a hill on a road from Bamessing to Sabga, whereupon they fired anti-tank rockets and destroyed two armored vehicles.
 The insurgents then targeted the government troops with heavy gunfire.
 Overall, 15 soldiers were killed in the ambush.

-Following the ambush, the separatist fighters including "General No Pity" filmed themselves celebrating next to the burning vehicles before taking off with captured weapons.
+Following the ambush, the separatist fighters including "General No Pity" filmed themselves celebrating next to the burning vehicles before leaving with captured weapons.
 Based on the footage, Agence Cameroun Presse journalist Ariane Foguem argued that rebels had also taken uniforms from the convoy.
 The insurgents went on to post videos on social media which showed them posing with the naked corpses of the killed soldiers.
 Foguem also claimed that the rebels had captured some soldiers whom they subsequently tortured to death.